 Occupancy technology enables you to clean rooms when they’re empty and to focus your cleaning efforts on rooms that tend to be more popular.
 This way, you can reduce the odds of germ transmission and never interrupt an early morning or late night meeting when it’s time to clean.
 The people around you will notice and appreciate these extra insights that stem from customizable services!

 Improved Traffic Times

 Scheduling meeting rooms or other workspaces is a minor part of the day, but can easily become a headache or even a major setback if the process isn’t smooth.
 Trying to schedule a meeting only to find the room has been double-booked or failed to book at all will not only disrupt productivity but reflect negatively on the organization and management of the workplace as a whole.

 Fortunately, room occupancy monitoring makes it easy to prevent these very avoidable mistakes.
 You’ll be able to have a digital, real-time system that not only tells you whether a room has been scheduled but whether people are currently in that room and how long they’ve been there.
 Streamlining your meetings and avoiding overlaps or awkward room-sharing situations can improve everyone’s workday as well as overall efficiency.

-One of the most practical benefits of a room occupancy monitoring system is how easy it is to get started.
+One of the most practical benefits of room occupancy monitoring systems is how easy it is to get started.
 Companies like 360 Work Made Easy specialize in assisting organizations as they implement new technology, including these occupancy systems.
 It’s easier than ever to make your workplace streamlined and user-friendly—don’t miss out on opportunities like:

 - People counting sensors to monitor use and capacity